 Daniel’s harp was developed to facilitate playing in three ways: vertically, like a harp, horizontally, like a zither.
 It also features a a bass resonating string at the rear to be plucked or struck with a beater.

-The decoration by Ian Burrows was guided by Daniel’s own preferences for colours and things like iconic images of his favourite soccer team.
+The decoration by Ian Burrows was guided by the Daniel’s own preferences for colours and things like iconic images of his favourite soccer team.

 Follow this link to see a full presentation of the instrument development process.